dpniel/ubports-sdk-install/README.md

 To use a different name for a container just pass it to the setup script `./ubports-sdk-setup -d mycontainer`

+The container naming is created from $CONTAINER_NAME-$TYPE so for `-d mycontainer` the container name would be `mycontainer-dev` or
+`mycontainer-cross` if `-c` is used. the default container names are `ubports-dev` and `ubports-cross`

+To get shell access in the container run `lxc exec CONTAINER_NAME -- sudo --login --user ubuntu`

 Still todo